Neurology and Neurosurgery

 What is speech therapy for Parkinson’s disease?

-People with Parkinson’s disease can meet with their neurologist to determine if they will benefit from speech therapy.
-Their neurologist may recommend they see a speech-language pathologist who can provide the following speech services:
+Talk with your neurologist to determine if you will benefit from speech therapy for Parkinson’s disease.
+Your neurologist may recommend you see a speech-language pathologist, who can provide the following speech services:

 • Evaluate speech, language and voice, which includes a computerized assessment of vocal parameters.